TrustworthyComputing/REDcuFHE/README.md

 # (RED)cuFHE: Evolution of FHE acceleration for Multi-GPUs  <a href="https://github.com/TrustworthyComputing/REDcuFHE/blob/main/LICENSE"><img src="https://img.shields.io/badge/license-MIT-blue.svg"></a> </h1>
-The (RED)cuFHE library is major overhaul of [cuFHE](https://github.com/vernamlab/cuFHE), and offers GPU acceleration of homomorphic operations accross multiple GPUs.
+The (RED)cuFHE library is major overhaul of [cuFHE](https://github.com/vernamlab/cuFHE), and offers scalable GPU acceleration of homomorphic operations across multiple GPUs.
 The library implements the [TFHE](https://tfhe.github.io/tfhe/) cryptosystem, with support for leveled arithmetic operations over encrypted integers, encryptions of constant values, support for an arbitrary numbers of GPUs with dynamic scheduling, as well as new and robust I/O.

 ## Prerequisites
 (RED)cuFHE currently supports NVIDIA GPUs; the NVIDIA Driver, NVIDIA CUDA Toolkit and a GPU with **Compute Capability no less than 6.0** are required (same restrictions its cuFHE predecessor).
 The library was tested with 8x T4 GPUs (Compute Capability 7.5) with driver version 470.103.01 and CUDA Toolkit 11.4.